emaada/shellex-custom_shell/README.md

 ```

 ### Notes
-- Keys must be unique — you cannot have two active reminders with the same key.
+- Keys must be unique: cannot have two active reminders with the same key.
 - Once a reminder fires or is cancelled, its key is free to reuse.
 - Up to 64 reminders can be active at the same time.
 - The reminder message prints directly to your terminal when the timer expires.